1. When should soil be sampled?

 10. Where do I bring samples?

-Cooperative Extension Education Center, 10 Patriot Hills Dr, Stony Point, NY between 9:00 am and 2:00 pm Mondays thru Thursdays.
+Cooperative Extension Education Center, 615 Willow Avenue, Ithaca, NY between 8:30 am and 4:30 pm on weekdays.
 Testing for pH alone is done on-site at the Education Center; nutrient and specialized tests are sent out to an area laboratory.
 For more details on available tests, and to download the forms required for each, please visit our page on "Soil Testing Services".

 11. What information needs to accompany the samples?